shaarkys/MiTempHum-Homey/README.md

 After flashing, don't forget to set the ATC1441 advertising format.
 The app will filter the dicovered devices by their dataformat (0x181A) and will list the devices by their name.

-I'm not a developer, created this app only because I wanted to use my sensors with Homey.
-Thanks for "Horakmartin" for the contribution and for Robert Klep for implementing ZigBee drivers also!
+Big Thanks for Zsolt Reinhardt (original developer of this app), "Horakmartin" for the contribution and for Robert Klep for implementing ZigBee drivers also!